dong881/E2E-network-measurement/docs/collect_data_fromCN_details.md

-# `collect_data_fromCN.sh` - Detailed Functions
+# `core_network_utils.sh` - Detailed Functions

 This script contains functions for managing data collection processes (like iPerf server and ping) typically run on the Core Network (CN) server or another designated test server.

 ## Overview

-The `collect_data_fromCN.sh` script provides functions to start and stop network measurement tools (iPerf3 and ping) on the CN server, and retrieve their output.
+The `core_network_utils.sh` script provides functions to start and stop network measurement tools (iPerf3 and ping) on the CN server, and retrieve their output.
 It uses SSH to remotely control processes and `screen` sessions for persistent execution.

 ## Functions